A Sequence-Form Characterization and Differentiable Path-Following Method for Computing Normal-Form Perfect Equilibria in Extensive-Form Games: Numerical performance

 In this section, we present a set of numerical experiments aimed at evaluating the effectiveness and efficiency of the proposed methods.
 Our investigation centers on three primary aspects: \begin{itemize} \item The ability of our algorithm converging to a more stable normal-form perfect equilibrium in extensive-form games, especially in those possessing unstable extensive-form perfect equilibria. \item The effectiveness of our methods in addressing complex multi-player, multi-action games. \item A comparative analysis of the three methods in handling large-scale games. \end{itemize} To achieve these objectives, we employed the predictor-corrector method to numerically trace the smooth paths defined by the systems (\ref{nfpe-eqt-log4}), (\ref{nfpe-eqt-hlt3}), and (\ref{nfpe-eqt-hlg3}), respectively referred to as LOGB, HLTP, and HLOG ($\varepsilon_0=1$).
+In addition, to enhance the smoothness of the paths near $t=1$, we adopted the variable-substitution adjustment technique proposed in~\cite{houSequenceformDifferentiablePathfollowing2025}.
 During the tracing procedure, each iteration comprised a predictor to approximate the next solution and a corrector to refine this approximation for improved accuracy.
-Detailed implementation guidelines can be found in Allgower and Georg~\cite{AllgowerNumericalContinuationMethods1990} and Eaves and Schmedders~\cite{EavesGeneralequilibriummodels1999}.
+Detailed implementation guidelines can be found in Allgower and Georg~\cite{AllgowerNumericalContinuationMethods1990} and Rheinboldt~\cite{rheinboldtNumericalContinuationMethods2000}.
 The adopted parameter settings including a predictor step size of $0.05t^{0.3}$ and a corrector accuracy of $0.5t^{0.3}$.
 The successful termination criterion $t<10^{-4}$ was applied, with failure occurring when the number of iterations or computational time surpassed predefined limits.
 All computations were conducted on a Windows Server 2016 Standard with an Intel(R) Xeon(R) CPU E5-2650 v4 @ 2.20GHz (2 processors) and 128GB of RAM. \begin{example} {\em In this example, we examine two extensive-form games, depicted in Figures~\ref{nfpe-fig-gam1}--\ref{nfpe-fig-gam2}, to validate the capability of our methods in converging to normal-form perfect equilibria when existing unstable extensive-form perfect equilibria.
-For the first game, the sole normal-form perfect equilibrium is given by $\sigma^1(ac)=1,\sigma^2(A)=1$. in the second game, the unique normal-form perfect equilibrium is $\sigma^1(L_1L_2L_3)=1,\sigma^2(A)=1,\sigma^3(C)=1$.
+For the first game, the sole normal-form perfect equilibrium is given by $\sigma^1(ac)=1,\sigma^2(A)=1$.
+In the second game, the unique normal-form perfect equilibrium is $\sigma^1(L_1L_2L_3)=1,\sigma^2(A)=1,\sigma^3(C)=1$.
 However, additional unstable extensive-form perfect equilibria exist in both games.
 Using our methods with randomly chosen starting points from the feasible region, we obtain smooth paths that converge to the normal-form perfect equilibria, as illustrated in Figures~\ref{NFPE-fig-pth1}--\ref{NFPE-fig-pth6}. } \end{example}

 \begin{example} {\em In this example, we consider two extensive-form games, depicted in Figures~\ref{nfpe-fig-gam3}--\ref{nfpe-fig-gam4}, to evaluate the effectiveness of our methods in solving complex multi-player, multi-action games.
 The starting point is randomly chosen from the feasible region, and the corresponding paths in mixed strategies are illustrated in Figures~\ref{NFPE-fig-pth7}--\ref{NFPE-fig-pth12}.
 These paths successfully converge to a normal-form perfect equilibrium. } \end{example}